python/cpython/Doc/c-api/unicode.rst

 .. c:function:: PyObject* PyUnicode_Split(PyObject *s, PyObject *sep, Py_ssize_t maxsplit)

    Split a string giving a list of Unicode strings.
-If *sep* is *NULL*, splitting will be done at all whitespace substrings.
+If *sep* is *NULL*, splitting will be done at all :term:`whitespace` substrings.
 Otherwise, splits occur at the given separator.
 At most *maxsplit* splits will be done.
 If negative, no limit is set.
 Separators are not included in the resulting list.